battlecat/flask-hookserver/README.rst

 Exceptions
 ----------

 If anything goes wrong, a regular ``HTTPException`` will be raised.
-You have been warned.
+Possible errors include:

+- 400: Some headers are missing
+- 400: The request body isn't valid JSON
+- 400: The signature is missing or incorrect
+- 403: The request originated from an invalid IP address
+- 503: Could not download the valid webhooks IP block from GitHub